cirosantilli/x86-assembly-cheat/readelf.md

 ## W

-Don't limit the output to 80 columns which is the default, and reduce the amount of `0` padding.
+Don't limit the output width to 80 columns which is the default, and reduce the amount of `0` padding.

 Makes things much more readable is your terminal is wide enough.